4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

 1. The Patriotic Smoke Frame

-The Pose: Mother faces the camera, hands cradling her bump, looking directly at lens or slightly off-camera.
+The Pose: Mother faces the camera, hands cradling her bump, looking into the lens or slightly off-camera.

 Why It Works: The three-color frame creates a patriotic halo around the subject.
-The bump is the visual center point, surrounded by color.
+The bump becomes the visual center point, surrounded by color.

 Settings: f/2.8, 1/500s, ISO 200.
 Focus locked on her eyes.